Stefan2004-hub/my-python-pg-project/README.md

 ## Generate an ERD
 The repository includes [`generate_erd.py`](/home/dstefan/Documents/tools/my-python-pg-project/generate_erd.py) for generating an entity relationship diagram from the SQLAlchemy models.

 This generates `entity_relation.png` from the SQLAlchemy model metadata in `app.models`.
 It does not inspect a live database.
+The project uses `eralchemy` with the `graphviz` extra for this feature, not `eralchemy2` / `pygraphviz`.

 Install development dependencies first: